There are several ways to have your coffees evaluated by Coffee Review. We accept samples for the following types of coffee reviews and reports.

 Coffee Review roasts green samples on an ARC S Sample Roaster.
 We drop the roast just as the first crack reaches its end.
 This roast level is sometimes described as moderately light brown, medium-light or light-medium.
 It is the favored roast color among roasters who submit regularly to Coffee Review and tend to attract high ratings.
 It is the roast style associated with the “Third Wave” of North-American roasters.
 We target 56 whole bean M-Basic Agtron.
 At or near the target, ground M-Basic Agtron will vary from around 70 to 78, depending on the green coffee.
 Please note that these numbers are on the Agtron M-Basic scale.

 Roasted samples are then scored on the Coffee Review scale, judging the coffee from the point of view of potential consumer acceptance of the coffee as a finished product at a medium roast.
 These scores are NOT equivalent to Q or industry scores, which are typically lower for a similar coffee.
 Keep in mind that roasted versions of these coffees may achieve a higher or lower score than the green version.
-Roasters are not permitted to use green reviews to promote their roasted version of the same coffee.
+Roasters are not permitted to use green scores or reviews to promote their roasted version of the same coffee.

 The coffees are reviewed objectively on a blind basis using the same cupping procedures and scoring methods as followed for standalone reviews for roasted coffees.